potatocodex/rijndael-dudi265/README.md

 # rijndael-dudi265
-Secure System Library for Dot Net.
+Secure System Library for Dot Net Framework.

 ## Intro
 Created for easy to use cryptography on C# Visual Studio Windows Environment.